wo4wangle/anki/aqt/FILES.md

 ## ModelChooser
 The window which allow to choose a note's type (a.k.a. a model in anki's code).
+It also deals with the button used to open this window.
-It can be opened in the addCard's window, and when changing a note's type.
+It can be opened in the addCard's window, note importer, and when changing a note's type.

 ## Model
 The window allowing to change a notes type (a.k.a. a model in anki's